ickhov/queues-and-threads/REPORT.md

 # Preempt usage in uthread
 We disable preempt every time we call a queue-related function and enable it after those calls.
-We also disable preempt at the start of yield and enable it after we call a yield a in thread since that thread will resume running at one point.
+We also disable preempt at the start of yield and enable it after we call yield since that thread will resume running at one point.
+We don't enable preempt after yield in exit since we will never run that thread again.

 ## Sources we used to write preempt
 We used the example from this